Path-Check/safeplaces-dct-app/README.md

 Run the ```dev_setup.sh``` (Linux/MacOS) or ```dev_setup.bat``` (Windows) for needed tools.
 It is assumed that Android Studio and/or xcode (on macOS) is set up and configured correctly to run applications in the simulator.
 For Android Studio, the dev_setup script can help you, but you still may need to configure at least one android virtual device (avd) from within Android Studio first before you can run the app.

-### iOS Configuration - First Time Setup

-1. pod install in `ios` directory
-2. Open `.workspace` file in the iOS directory and run `build`
-3. If you have any trouble with packages not round, try `react-native link` from project directory.
-4. Look at running commands below.

 ## Running

 ```yarn``` must be installed for this project, as it does a better job installing dependendies across platforms.
 The dev_setup script above should have done that for you.